 We can’t stress how pleasantly surprised we are with the frame; ringing and ghosting were all but absent at low print speeds, which is near unheard of in this price range.

 The TronXY X5S adheres to a CoreXY cube configuration.
-The CoreYX design ensures that the stepper motors from the Y and X axis don’t cause vibrations when printing by moving unnecessarily (i.e., they can remain at a standstill when not in use), which results in a far more accurate and faster print.
+The CoreYX design ensures that the stepper motors from the Y and X axis don’t cause vibrations when printing by moving unnecessarily (i.e., they can remain at a standstill when not in use), which results in a far more accurate and rapid print.

 The Core YX design works by having two bearing types under the hood: the dual Z-axis twin 8mm screw lead rods sports a linear bearing, while the X and Y axis rods use pulleys.